-Lakeside Nursery and Primary School follow the guidelines set out by the DfE with regards to access arrangements for assessments.
-If a child is going to receive support in any formal examination (e.g. additional time, larger prints, a reader/scribe) this will be part of normal day-to-day practice for the child and it will be discussed with parents in advance.
+Lakeside Nursery and Primary Academy follow the guidelines set out by the DfE with regards to access arrangements for assessments.
+If a child is going to receive support in any formal examination (e.g. additional

 Transition

 Effective transition plans are extremely important for all children and even more so those with SEND.
 Ahead of any transition time (which includes internal transition between year groups, changing Key Stage and moving to a new school) careful consideration is made about what additional support each child may need.
 The Inclusion Leader will lead plans for this alongside the relevant class teacher(s).